e-geist/ddtp/doc/resources/serialization.md

 Rather small data volume: compliance data (sent orders, trades)

 - De-/Serialization speed: mid for recorded data (analysis) / not important for compliance data
-- Storage size: very import for recorded data, because of huge volume / mid for compliance data
+- Data size: very import for recorded data, because of huge volume / mid for compliance data
 - Standardized protocol: important to enable analysis + evaluation via different systems

-*Decision*: De-facto standard **parquet** due to very good support in all systems, versatility, space and speed.
+*Decision*: De-facto standard [**parquet**](https://parquet.apache.org/) due to very good support in all systems, versatility, space and speed.
 On top of parquet of course some table-format can (and probably should!) be used, like Apache Iceberg or Delta Lake.
 As this is a demo project, these were omitted.

 # Resources
 - https://medium.com/@hugovs/the-need-for-speed-experimenting-with-message-serialization-93d7562b16e4